Rise and fall, and slow rise again, of operator entanglement under dephasing: OE offset scaling

 According to Ref.~\cite{cai2013algebraic}, the transfer rate between sites $i$ and $(i+1)$ depends on the state of the neighboring sites $(i-1)$ and $(i+2)$.
-Thus, focussing only on the two central spins, the transfer rates are given by.
+Thus, focussing only on the two central spins, the transfer rates can be read from the prefactors of